-Lawyers with the British human rights organization Reprieve filed a legal complaint at the International Criminal Court (ICC) Wednesday documenting the experiences of Pakistani anti-drone activist Kareem Khan and other drone strike victims and accusing NATO allied states of war crimes by helping to facilitate the United States’ covert drone program in Pakistan.
+Lawyers with the British human rights organization Reprieve filed a legal complaint at the International Criminal Court (ICC) Wednesday documenting the experiences of Pakistani anti-drone activist Kareem Khan and other drone strike victims and accusing North Atlantic Treaty Organization (NATO) allied states of war crimes by helping to facilitate the United States’s covert drone program in Pakistan.

 Khan was abducted from his home in Rawalpindi this month by a group of about 20 armed men, but was later released after a massive outcry from anti-drone activists internationally.
 Khan said he was blindfolded and handcuffed for eight days in a basement, where he was tortured with physical beatings and mental abuse in what he and his lawyers said was an attempt to silence him for speaking out about the reality of drone strikes.

 Khan said one of his abductors hung him upside down and hit the soles of his feet continuously with a leather strap to avoid leaving a mark.
 Khan has been an outspoken critic of the U.S. covert drone program since his 18-year-old son and his brother were killed in a U.S. drone strike in the North Waziristan region of Pakistan in December 2009.

 Attorneys from Reprieve worked with U.K.-based barristers and human rights solicitors at The Hague to file a legal complaint based on recent revelations that NATO member-states, including the U.K., Germany and Australia, support U.S. drone strikes by sharing intelligence.
 The complaint argues that since these countries are signatories to the Rome Statute, they are under the jurisdiction of the World Court and can be investigated for war crimes.
 The United States is not a signatory to the Rome Statute, however.